Katsuno Station: Station layout

 The station, which is unstaffed, consists of an island platform serving two tracks.
 There is no station building but a shelter is provided on the platform for waiting passengers.
 A footbridge from the main road gives access to the island platform and also to the other side of the tracks.

-Adjacent stations
+Platforms

 History

 The privately run Chikuho Kogyo Railway had opened a track from Wakamatsu to Nōgata on 30 August 1891 and after several phases of expansion, the track had reached Iizuka.
 On 1 October 1897, the Chikuho Kogyo Railway, now renamed the Chikuho Railway, merged with the Kyushu Railway which acquired the track.
 On 13 February 1901, Katsuno was opened as an additional station on the track for the transport of freight only.
 After the Kyushu Railway was nationalized on 1 July 1907, Japanese Government Railways (JGR) took over control of the station.
 On 12 October 1909, the station became part of the Chikuho Main Line.
 On 21 July 1912, JGR upgraded the station to include passenger services.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, control of the station passed to JR Kyushu.

+Surrounding area

+The station is located at the northern end of Kotake, despite the fact that former Katsuno village was at the southern end of Kotake, next to Kotake Station.
+The area in front of the station is deserted, with only fields and small hamlets.